How to Be Empathetic: Top 5 Ways To Be More Empathetic

 Coming this far, I feel we are living in a biased bubble wherein everyone is hard working like us, spending like us, worshiping like us, earning like us… but still lack one thing which is empathy.
 No wonder, people are more into sympathy more than showing empathy.
 And, I think this is where the problem begins.
 We think like robots now and reply like robots.
+We really don’t know how to be empathetic or how to practice empathy.
 We really lack empathy maybe because of homogeneous social circles or maybe because of biased nature.
 But, the good news is that we can develop empathy.
 In order to develop empathy, we can take steps to understand the actual needs.
+In this blog, we are going to discuss 7 ways to develop empathy.
+So, let’s get started

 PS: On the Journey of developing empathy, you might be able to make new friends as well.

 Empathy means putting yourself into someone else’s shoes which results in recognizing and understanding the thoughts we often share.
-In this blog, I have highlighted how to develop empathy in simple four ways.
+In this blog, I have highlighted how to develop empathy in simple seven and effective ways

 1. Use Reflection